rawlingsj/shiftwork/src/main/webapp/bower_components/angular-bootstrap-calendar/README.md

 The number of pixels to "snap" event drag and resizes to.
 Default: 30

+### day-view-event-width

+The width of day view events.
+Default: 150

 ### on-view-change-click

 An optional expression that is evaluated when the view is changed by clicking on a date.
 Return false from the expression function to disable the view change. `calendarDate` can be used in the expression and contains the date that was selected. `calendarNextView` is the view that the calendar will be changed to.